 - Open to all and only Sonoma State University students in good standing

-- Must be on a topic related to ethics, justice, or constitutional law
+- Must be on a topic related to ethics, justice, civil liberties, or constitutional law

 - Must be accompanied by a provided Form of Approval for Submission, signed by an SSU instructor: click here for the form

 - May reflect empirical research, textual analysis, or theoretical innovation, but must present an argument

-- Only one submission per student.
+- Only one submission per student per year.
 Papers submitted in past Warren Court Prize competitions may not be submitted again.

 - Length between 1500-2500 words, double-spaced

 - Submit three hard copies to the Philosophy Department office, Nichols Hall 363, by the deadline.
 Remove your name from the paper itself--your name should only be on the Form of Approval for Submission

-- Student agrees, if her or his submission is a winner, to attend an end-of-year public ceremony honoring the prizewinners and to deliver a short oral summary of the prizewinning work.
-This event will be held Tuesday, December 2, 12-12:50, in Stevenson 1002.
+- Student agrees, if her or his submission is a winner, to attend a public ceremony honoring the prizewinners and to deliver a 5-minute oral summary of the prizewinning work.
+This event will be held on a Tuesday in Spring Semester 2017.